climateinteractive/enroads-guide/docs/guide/gas.rst

 * If gas is subsidized, high-carbon coal and oil decrease slightly and natural gas goes up.
 Overall, there is no net benefit to emissions.

-* If gas is taxed, in absence of other policies, the opposite of the above is true; natural gas goes down, but very high-carbon coil and oil increase, with no net benefit on emissions or temperature change.
+* If gas is taxed, in absence of other policies, the opposite of the above is true; natural gas goes down, but high-carbon coal and oil increase, with no net benefit on emissions or temperature change.
 We call this the “squeeze the balloon” problem – depressing fossil fuel emissions in one area causes them to pop up in another.
 Adding a carbon price is a good solution to the “squeeze the balloon” problem, as it addresses all fossil fuels together.

 Potential Co-Benefits of Discouraging Natural Gas
 ---------------------------------------------------